anisgodev/niofs-sftp/README.md

   * Operating System: Actually, only a Linux/Solaris/Unix Server is supported (ie the root begins with "/").
   * The file system is not fully developed and tested against concurrency.

+## Installation

+The jar file must be in the classpath as NIO uses the system class loader to find installed providers.